A HALL FOR ALL OCCASIONS!

 The Great Hall, houses an historic art collection of local and national interest and is a perfect setting for weddings, receptions, parties and corporate events.
 An imposing stair case leads to the oak-panelled, Oak Room which is fully licensed for wedding ceremonies and civil partnerships.
 A sophisticated galleried room which is adjoined to the Great Hall can be used for reception, pre-dinner drinks, buffet etc, A glass fronted Under Croft looks out onto the centre of the town, an ideal space for community fundraising events, pop-up shops, exhibitions, food and craft fairs.
 A fully appointed commercial catering kitchen with a full stock of white ware, glasses, cutlery is available for all types of functions.

-In less than six months of opening the Torrington Town Hall has hosted wedding, anniversary parties, Women’s Institution group meeting quizzes and will be holding a Festival of Festival Voices in March 2020.
+In less than six months of opening the Torrington Town Hall has hosted weddings, anniversary parties, Women’s Institution group meeting quizzes and will be holding a Festival of Festival Voices in March 2020.
 Guests to the Festival include authors, Lesley Pearse, Kit de Waal and Lezanne Clanachan

 FIVE THINGS YOU SHOULD KNOW ABOUT GREAT TORRINGTON TOWN & COMMUNITY HALL